Nevada is not only one of the older captive domiciles in the United States, it is also a domicile that has enjoyed significant growth.

 A key factor, captive managers say, that has driven Nevada's captive growth is the quality of their regulatory staff.

 Regulators "are knowledgeable, accessible and proactive," said Allan Smith, client service leader with Marsh Captive Solutions in Phoenix, Arizona.

-"The captive department has staffers who are thoughtful and good to work with," added Jon Harkavy, executive vice president and general counsel for captive and risk retention group manager Risk Services L.L.C. in Washington.
+"The captive department has staffers who are thoughtful and good to work with," added Jon Harkavy, of counsel for captive and risk retention group manager Risk Services L.L.C. in Washington.

 Nevada captive regulators attribute the growth to several factors, including the state's early passage--in 1999-- of captive legislation.

 "Nevada earned a position of captive leadership through early entry in the market.
 This head-start helped establish a base of over 100 companies by 2010," said Robert Gallegos, program officer at the Nevada Division of Insurance in Carson City.

 In addition, legislative changes also have boosted Nevada's appeal as a captive domicile.
 For example, legislation passed in 2019 allows captives to go into dormant status, significantly reducing how much capital and surplus the captives must maintain, with captives having the option to return to active status in the future.

 In addition, legislation passed in 2014 simplified financial reporting for single-parent captives, while a measure approved in 2003 provides a $5,000 tax credit offset against state premium taxes during a captive's first year of business.

 Premium taxes assessed on captives are modest with a $5,000 annual minimum tax and a $175,000 maximum.
 New captives receive a first-year $5,000 tax credit.